blakeanneberg/hugo_blakeanneberg.com/content/posts/other_goals.md

 - Attend more open air events this summer.
 - Learn how to play golf, tennis, pickle ball.
 - Visit more CO cities.
-- Buy land... or at least find out what small plots are aviable.
+- Buy land... or at least find out what small plots are available.
 - Run up the mountain more... and basically run 4 times a week.
 - Do more yoga or other workout classes.
 - Do more creative writing class.